i2p/i2p.www/i2p2www/blog/2015/11/11/Community-Outreach.draft.rst

 **{% trans %}A Call for Feedback{% endtrans %}**

 {% trans -%}
-Let’s face it -- our console needs improvement.
+Let's face it -- our console needs improvement.
 Our site could use an update as well.
 We are looking for feedback on how to improve the usability of I2P for new and existing users!
 {%- endtrans %}